ATNF/askapsdp/Code/Components/CP/docs/current/doc/tutorials/selavy.rst

     Selavy.overlapx = 50
     Selavy.overlapy = 50
     #
-    # The search thresholds, in the flux units of the image
+    # The search threshold, in the flux units of the image
     Selavy.threshold = 0.1
+    # Grow the detections to a secondary threshold
     Selavy.flagGrowth = true
     Selavy.growthThreshold = 0.05
     #